farzanyazdanjou/coconut-open-api-js/README.md

 - `cancellations()`

-Set a filter which will tell the API to return only cancellation forms.
+Set a filter which will tell the API to return only cancellation forms. _(not publicly available yet)_

 - `get()`

-Send the API request using the pre-set filters.
+Send the API request using the pre-set filters. _(not publicly available yet)_

 - `on(page: number)`

-Set the page offset which you want to view.
+Set the page offset which you want to view. _(not publicly available yet)_

 - `sortBy(sortable: string)`

-Set a sorting string to determine how the returned results are sorted.
+Set a sorting string to determine how the returned results are sorted. _(not publicly available yet)_

 - `take(limit: number)`

-Set the limit which you want returned.
+Set the limit which you want returned. _(not publicly available yet)_

 ##### Example